paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-038-department-of-state.md

 A prior section 41 of act Aug.
 1, 1956, was renumbered section 42 by section 126(a)(1) of Pub.
 L. 100–204, and subsequently renumbered, and set out as a Short Title of 1956 Amendment note under [section 2651 of this title](./chapter-038-department-of-state.md#section-2651), prior to repeal by Pub.
 L. 102–138, title I, § 111(1), Oct.
 28, 1991, 105 Stat.
 654.

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–60, § 5111(b)(1), inserted “, acting through the Under Secretary for Management,” after “The Secretary of State”.

+Subsec. (b)(2).
+Pub.
+L. 119–60, § 5111(b)(2)(A), inserted “, acting through the Under Secretary for Management,” after “Whenever the Secretary of State” in introductory provisions.

+Subsec. (b)(3).
+Pub.
+L. 119–60, § 5111(b)(2)(B), inserted “, acting through the Under Secretary for Management,” after “The Secretary of State”.

 2000—Pub.
 L. 106–218 substituted “Harry S Truman Federal Building” for “Department of State Building” in section catchline and in subsec. (c).

 #### Diplomatic Reception Areas